Japan buys disputed islands, China sends patrol ships

 Noda floated the plan to buy the islets in July to head off what appeared to be a much more provocative bid by Tokyo governor Shintaro Ishihara, a harsh critic of China, to purchase them and make the islands available for development.

-Additional reporting by Kaori Kaneko and Tetsushi Kajimoto in Tokyo; Michael Martina, Terril Jones and Chris Buckley in Beijing; and Paul Eckert in Washington; Writing by Tomasz Janowski; Editing by Raju Gopalakrishnan
+Additional reporting by Kaori Kaneko and Tetsushi Kajimoto in Tokyo; and Michael Martina, Terril Jones and Chris Buckley in Beijing; Writing by Tomasz Janowski; Editing by Jonathan Thatcher and Nick Macfie